How to Attract Hummingbirds to Your Garden

 Do you love to watch hummingbirds fly around your garden?
 Learn which types of plants attract hummingbirds and how to create a hummingbird-friendly environment in your garden!

 For centuries, gardeners have been fascinated with the beauty and aerobatics of hummingbirds.
-The key to attracting hummingbirds to your yard is to plant lots of flowers and provide the habitat that will give them shade, shelter, food, and security.
+The key to attracting hummingbirds to your yard is to plant lots of flowers and provide the habitat that will give them shade, shelter, food, water, and security.

 - Herbs, flowering shrubs, dwarf trees, and vines can all be used to create an ideal tiered habitat from ground level to 10 feet or more.

 - Provide lots of space between plants to give hummingbirds enough room to hover and navigate from flower to flower.

-- Hummingbirds love water, especially if it is moving.
+- Hummingbirds love water, especially if it's moving.
 A gentle, continuous spray from a nozzle or a sprinkler hose is perfect for a bath on the fly.

 - Hummingbirds do not have a keen sense of smell and rely on bright colors to find their food.

 - Brightly-colored flowers that are tubular hold the most nectar, and are particularly attractive to hummingbirds.
 These include perennials such as bee balms, columbines, daylilies, and lupines; biennials such as foxgloves and hollyhocks; and many annuals, including cleomes, impatiens, and petunias.

 An often-asked question is, "Why do hummingbirds hum?"
 We can't say for certain, but suspect that it might be because they don't know the words!